migualex/sits-prodes/README.md

 # Satellite Image Time Series for Amazon Analysis

-The **sits** package uses satellite image time series for land classification through a **time-first, space-later** approach.
+The sits package uses satellite image time series for land classification through a time-first, space-later approach.
-In the data preparation process, collections of large Earth observation images are organized into **data cubes**.
+In the data preparation process, collections of large Earth observation images are organized into data cubes.
 Each spatial location in a data cube is associated with a time series.
 Locations with known labels are used to train a machine learning algorithm, which then classifies all time series within the cube, as illustrated below.

 <p align="center">